LoneSalmon/Active-Directory/README.md

 - It's time to test our DHCP configuration and see if it works properly.  <br>
 - We will fire up a Windows 10 Pro image that we prepared during the <a href="#--requirements-for-the-lab-environment--">requirements for the lab environment</a>.  <br>
-- As soon as we log in to the OS, we are automatically Added to the domain using our Admin User (in my case SuperSalmon):  <br>
+- As soon as we log into the OS, we are automatically assigned our IP information from the DHCP:  <br>

 <p align="center">
   <img src="https://github.com/LoneSalmon/Active-Directory/blob/main/Media/testing-dhcp-scope-1.png">